daniyal-fahim/Compilor-Construction-Project/04_charts.md

 8. **State Machines**: Interpreter state transitions
 9. **Memory Layout**: AST and runtime data structures

-These diagrams complement the textual documentation by providing intuitive visual models of compiler operation, facilitating deeper understanding of the LogicEval implementation for students and developers studying compiler construction.
+These diagrams complement the textual documentation by providing intuitive visual models of compiler operation, facilitating deeper understanding of the LogicHorizon implementation for students and developers studying compiler construction.